zindy/ypipe/README.md

 Additional commands are:
 * 'H' for help
 * 'W' for who am I? which displays each role on the corresponding terminal window (if connected)
+* typing '>' before a string sends the string to the device.
+* typing '<' before a string sends the string to *all* the controllers.
 * Simply press \[ENTER\] to return to logging mode.

 # Limitations